fuatboluk/unit/README.md

 * program_name > group > function > parameters

-unit firewall add_port 2834/tcp
+unit firewall add port 2834/tcp

-or

-unit wtime show

 You can add as many group (unit) and function files to the unit as you want.
 If you write the shell operations that you use constantly as a unit function instead of always writing in more than one line, you can easily run them with simple parameters you specify in speech fluency and make the operations easier.